 The Child changed colour, and his heart was sick and saddened when he heard their evil tongues.
-He could not imagine how any body could speak ill of the beautiful flowers, or scoff at his beloved birds.
+He could not imagine how anybody could speak ill of the beautiful flowers, or scoff at his beloved birds.
 He was waked out of a sweet dream, and the wood seemed to him lonely and desert, and he was ill at ease.
-He started up hastily, so that the mouse and the lizard shrank back alarmed, and did not look around them till they thought themselves safe out of the reach of the stranger with the large, severe eyes.
+He started up hastily, so that the mouse and the lizard shrank back alarmed, and did not look around them till they thought themselves safe out of the reach of the stranger with the large severe eyes.

-But the Child went away from the place; and as he hung down his head thoughtfully, he did not observe that he took the wrong path, nor see how the flowers on either side bowed their heads to welcome him, nor hear how the old birds from the boughs, and the young from the nests, cried aloud to him, "God bless thee, our dear little prince."
-And he went on and on, farther and farther, into the deep wood; and he thought over the foolish and heartless talk of the two selfish chatterers, and could not understand it.
+BUT the Child went away from the place, and as he hung down his head thoughtfully, he did not observe that he took the wrong path, nor see how the flowers on either side bowed their heads to welcome him, nor hear how the old birds from the boughs, and the young from the nests, cried aloud to him, "God bless thee, our dear little prince!"
+And he went on, and on, farther and farther into the deep wood; and he thought over the foolish and heartless talk of the two selfish chatterers, and could not understand it.
 He would fain have forgotten it, but he could not.
 And the more he pondered, the more it seemed to him as if a malicious spider had spun her web around him, and as if his eyes were weary with trying to look through it.

 And suddenly he came to a still water, above which young beeches lovingly entwined their arms.
-He looked in the water, and his eyes were rivetted to it as if by enchantment.
-He could not move, but stood and gazed in the soft, placid mirror, from the bosom of which the tender green foliage, with the deep blue heavens between, gleamed so wondrously upon him.
+He looked in the water, and his eyes were riveted to it as if by enchantment.
+He could not move, but stood and gazed in the soft, placid mirror, from the bosom of which the tender green between, gleamed so wondrously upon him.
 His sorrow was all forgotten, and even the echo of the discord in his little heart was hushed.
-That heart was once more in his eyes; and fain would he have drunk in the soft beauty of the colours that lay beneath him, or have plunged into the lovely deep.
+That heart was once more in his eyes, and fain would he have drunk in the soft beauty of the colours that lay beneath him, or have plunged into the lovely deep.

 Then the breeze began to sigh among the tree-tops.
-The Child raised his eyes and saw overhead the quivering green, and the deep blue behind it, and he knew which were the real leaves and the real heaven,-those in the depths above, or in the depths beneath?
-Long did the Child waver, and his thoughts floated in a delicious dreaminess from one to the other, till the dragonfly flew to him in affectionate haste, and with rustling wings greeted her kind host.
+The Child raised his eyes and saw overhead the quivering green, and the deep blue behind it, and he knew not whether he were awake or dreaming: which were the real leaves and the real heaven-those in the heights above, or the depths beneath?
+Long did the Child waver, and his thoughts floated in a delicious dreaminess from one to the other, till the dragon-fly flew to him in affectionate haste, and with rustling wings greeted her kind host.
 The Child returned her greeting, and was glad to meet an acquaintance with whom he could share the rich feast of his joy.
-But first he asked the dragonfly if she could decide for him between the Upper and the Nether-the heighth and the depth?
-The dragonfly flew above, and beneath, and around; but the water spake:-"The foliage and the sky above are not the true ones: the leaves wither and fall; the sky is often overcast, and sometimes quite dark."
-Then the leaves and the sky said, "The water only apes us; it must change its pictures at our pleasure, and can retain none."
-Then the dragonfly remarked, that the heighth and the depth existed only in the eyes of the Child, and that the leaves and the sky were true and real only in his thoughts; because in the mind alone the picture was permanent and enduring, and could be carried with him whithersoever he went.
+But first he asked the dragonfly if she could decide for him between the Upper and the Nether-the height and the depth?
+The dragon-fly flew above, and beneath, and around; but the water spake: "The foliage and the sky above are not the true ones:

+often overcast, and sometimes quite dark."
+Then the leaves and the sky said: "The water only apes us; it must change its pictures at our pleasure, and can retain none."
+Then the dragon-fly remarked that the height and the depth existed only in the eyes of the Child, and that the leaves and the sky were true and real only in his thoughts, because in the mind alone the picture was permanent and enduring, and could be carried with him whithersoever he went.